• Skip to primary navigation

 New Hampshire.
 Adoptees who are at least 18 years of age have an unrestricted right to request and obtain their own original birth certificates.
 The state also allows birth parents to file a contact preference form and/or health history questionnaire, neither of which will restrict the right of adult adoptees to obtain their OBCs.
 Read more.

-New Jersey is best described as a "limited time redaction" state, as its current law, effective on January 1, 2017, provided birthparents a limited amount of time to request redaction of their information from the adoptee's original birth certificate.
-Thus, while most adult adoptees now have a right to obtain their own original birth certificates, approximately 550 birthparents filed redaction requests, leading to redaction of the parents’ identifying information on the OBC.
-Those 550 adult adoptees have no do not have the right to an unredacted original birth certificate except through securing a court order.
+New Jersey is best described as a "limited time redaction" state, as the law in 2016 provided birthparents a limited amount of time to request redaction of their information from the adoptee's original birth certificate.
+Thus, while most New Jersey-born adult adopted people now have a right to obtain their own original birth certificates, approximately 560 birthparents filed redaction requests, leading to redaction of the parents’ identifying information on the OBC.
+Those 560 adoptees have no right to obtain an unredacted original birth certificate except through a court order.
 Read more.

 New York.
-Adult adopted persons and their descendants have an unrestricted right to request and obtain the adoptee's original birth certificate, without discriminatory restrictions.
-The law, which overturned 83 years of iron-clad secrecy, became effective January 15, 2020.
+Since 2020, adult adopted persons and their descendants have an unrestricted right to request and obtain a certified copy of the adopted person's own original birth certificate.
 Read more.

 North Carolina.
-Adult adoptees do not have unrestricted access to their own original birth certificates.
 A court order is required for the release of any identifying information, including an OBC.
-An OBC must be specifically requested in any court action that seeks the release of identifying information.
+A North Carolina-born adult adopted person must specifically request the OBC in a court action that seeks the release of identifying information.
 Read more.

 Oklahoma.
-Adult adoptees do not have unrestricted access to their original birth certificates.
-Currently, nearly all adult adoptees must obtain a court order and show good cause for release.
-While adoptees whose adoptions were finalized after November 1, 1997, do not require a court order, requests for such OBCs are subject to birth parent disclosure vetoes and redaction.
+Currently, nearly all Oklahoma-born adult adopted must obtain a court order and show good cause for release of the OBC.
+While Oklahoma-born adopted people whose adoptions were finalized after November 1, 1997, do not require a court order, requests for such OBCs are subject to birth parent disclosure vetoes and redaction.
 Read more.

 Oregon.
-Adoptees who are at least 21 years of age have an unrestricted right to access their original birth certificates.
-A birth parent may file a contact preference form but it has no effect or restriction on the right of adult adoptees to receive their OBCs.
-Oregon law also allows adoptees access to specific records in the court adoption proceedings.
+Oregon-born adopted people who are at least 21 years of age have an unrestricted right to obtain a copy of their own original birth certificates.
+Oregon law also allows adoptees at age 18 to obtain specific records in the court adoption proceedings.
 Read more.

 Pennsylvania.
-A new law, now effective, allows adoptees who are at least 18 years of age—and who must be high school graduates, possess a GED, or are withdrawn legally from school— to request their original birth record.
+Pennsylvania-born adopted people who are at least 18 years of age—and who must be high school graduates, possess a GED, or are legally withdrawn from school— may request "summary information" from their original birth record (but not a copy of the original record itself).
 Birthparents, however may redact identifying information on the OBC by filing a “name redaction request.”
 Redaction requests may be filed or withdrawn at any time and do not extend beyond a filing parent’s death.
 Read more.

 Rhode Island.
-Adult adoptees have an unrestricted right to request and obtain their own original birth certificates at age 18.
-Birth parents may file a contact preference form, which has no effect on the release of an OBC.
+Adult adopted people and their descendants have an unrestricted right to request and obtain the adopted person's own original birth certificate at age 18.
 Read more.

 Tennessee.
-Nearly all adoptees who are 21 years of age have a right to request and obtain their their “adoption records,” which should include original birth certificates.
+Nearly all adoptees who are 21 years of age have a right to request and obtain their their own “adoption records,” which typically include original birth certificates.
 The only exception to this right is for an adult adoptee whose birth parent was a victim of rape or incest—in such cases the written consent of the birth parent is required for release of records.
-Tennessee also criminalizes contact with birth parents who have registered with a contact veto registry.
 Read more.

 Utah.
 Adult adoptees do not have an unrestricted right to request and obtain their own original birth certificates.
-While adoptees 18 years of age or older may request their OBCs, release depends on participating in a voluntary registry as well as obtaining the consent of birthparents, unless a birthparent is dead.
+While adoptees 18 years of age or older may request their birth records, release depends on participating in a voluntary registry as well as obtaining the consent of birthparents, unless a birthparent is dead.
 Read more.

 Virginia.
-Adult adoptees do not have an unrestricted right to obtain their own original birth certificates.
-Release of an OBC requires either a) a state agency’s decision, upon good cause shown, to release identifying information from the adoption records; or b) a court order upon good cause shown.
+Release of an OBC to a Virginia-born adult adopted person requires either a) a state agency’s decision, upon good cause shown, to release identifying information from the adoption records; or b) a court order upon good cause shown.
 Read more.

 Washington.
 Adult adoptees do not have an unrestricted right to obtain their own original birth certificates.
 An OBC is available through the Department of Health but release is subject to birth parent disclosure vetoes as well as to corrupt contact preference forms that allow birthparents to deny release of the OBC.
 Disclosure vetoes and contact preference forms expire on the death of the birth parent.
 Read more.